 5. Harvest and feed!
 By day six or seven, you will have a beautiful green mat of sprouted grain that looks like wheatgrass (it may even be wheatgrass if that's what you're sprouting).
 You can feed this mat to the animals whole, using a knife to slice it into portions.

-Rotate growth so that you have some trays at day day and some at day seven all the time; this way you will always have fresh fodder for your animals.
+Rotate growth so that you have some trays on day one and some on day seven all the time; this way you will always have fresh fodder for your animals.

 Create Your Own System